 One Shot is both the title of the new Scott Adkins (Triple Threat, Seized) film, it’s also the film’s gimmick and reason for being made in the first place.
-Director James Nunn (Tower Block, The Marine 6: Close Quarters), working from a script by Jamie Russell, has given us a feature-length action film shot in one continuous take.
+Director James Nunn (Shark Bait, Eliminators), working from a script by Jamie Russell, has given us a feature-length action film shot in one continuous take.

 Lt.
 Jake Harris (Scott Adkins) and his team, Whit (Emmanuel Imani, Hold the Dark), Danny (Dino Kelly, The Good Liar) and Ash (Jack Parr, The Limehouse Golem, Bone Breaker), are assigned as their escort.
 And that’s a good thing because right on cue a small army of jihadist troops attacks the facility looking for Mansur as well.

-One Shot is basically twenty minutes of talk followed by seventy minutes of pretty much non-stop action held together by the most basic of plots.
-That and the teaming of Adkins and his favourite fight choreographer Tim Man (I Am Vengeance: Retaliation, Legacy of Lies).
+One Shot is basically twenty minutes of talk followed by seventy minutes of pretty much non-stop action, held together by the most basic of plots.
+That and the teaming of Adkins and his favorite fight choreographer Tim Man (I Am Vengeance: Retaliation, Legacy of Lies).
 It probably didn’t hurt that Adkins and Nunn had worked together before on Eliminators and Green Street 3: Never Back Down.

 The characters are, as expected, merely archetypes with no real depth.
 Even the film’s main villain Charef (Jess Liaudin, Anti-Gang, Maleficent: Mistress of Evil) and his right-hand man Dhelkor (Lee Charles, Transit 17, Cannibals and Carpet Fitters) are merely mercenaries, in it for the money.
 The one exception, surprisingly, is Mansur who gets to deliver a stinging speech about being drawn into radicalism after his family became collateral damage in a drone strike.